Noham1412/help/src/docs/elastigroup/tutorials/elastigroup-tasks/restrict-your-spot-iam-policy.md

 ## Example 1

-In case you want to restrict the policy to a specific VPC you can add the following condition:
+In case you want to restrict an EC2 resource in the policy to a specific VPC you can add the following condition:

 ```
 {